 Married for 43 years, she is the proud mother of two children.

 Joan tries to live by her mantra “Kindness Rules The World”.

 Anna Lane, Venice: I was born in Palermo Italy and I moved in the USA in 1980 after marrying an American diplomat.
 In 1997 we were assigned to Mexico City where I had the opportunity to work for the Department of State as a consular specialist.
 I worked at the US Embassy in Mexico City, London and Beijing.
 I am fluent in Spanish and Italian; I speak some German and Chinese Mandarin.
-After three years in Beijing, I moved to the Washington DC area where I worked for the Family Liaison Office as liaison officer to the Department of Homeland Security.
+After three years in Beijing, I moved to the Washington DC area where I worked for the Global Community Liaison Office as liaison officer to the Department of Homeland Security.
 I retired in 2015 and since then I have been teaching yoga and studying oriental philosophy.
 I live between Fairfax, Va., and Palermo Sicily.

 Mark Romig, New Orleans: Mark Romig is Senior Vice President and Chief Marketing Officer for New Orleans & Company, the city’s destination marketing organization.
 From 2011 through 2019, he was President/CEO of the New Orleans Tourism Marketing Corporation (NOTMC), the city agency that promoted New Orleans as a leisure tourism destination.
 His efforts at New Orleans & Company include strategic marketing and promotion that includes print, broadcast and Internet advertising and public relations.
 New Orleans & Company is known for its cutting-edge web and social media presence.
 Websites: NewOrleans.com; gonola.com; twitter.com/visitneworleans.
 Mark is also the stadium announcer for the New Orleans Saints, succeeding his father in 2013.
 His Dad Jerry who served in the same role for 44 years.